gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.AppFeature.md

 > `optional` **\_id**: `string`

-- The unique identifier (24-digit Mongo Object ID) for the sales channel features
+- The unique identifier (24-digit Mongo Object ID) for the sales channel features.

 ***